Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ## Timeout

 Timeouts allow you to automatically cancel a coroutine after a specified duration.
-They are useful for stopping operations that take too long, helping to keep your application responsive and avoid blocking threads unnecessarily.
+They are useful for stopping operations that take too long, to avoid serving outdated results, mitigate slow connection, or simply free up resources.

 To specify a timeout, use the [`withTimeoutOrNull()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-timeout-or-null.html) function with a `Duration`: